Poland - Country Commercial Guide

 Processed Fruit

 The dried fruit market is experiencing dynamic growth, led by dried cranberries, prunes, and dried cherries, which have experienced steady popularity as snack foods.
-As Polish consumers become more health-conscious, these products are increasingly used in home baking, confectionery, and snack sectors.
+As Polish consumers become more health-conscious, these products are increasingly used in the home baking, confectionery, and snack sectors.

 Commodity Group: Processed Fruit